pitiphong-p/CollectionViewShelfLayout/README.md

 You can use CollectionViewShelfLayout in Swift 2.2 by checking out tag `0.5.5`
 ## Swift 4.0
 You can use CollectionViewShelfLayout in Swift 4.0 by checking out tag `0.6.4`
+## Swift 4.2
+You can use CollectionViewShelfLayout in Swift 4.0 by checking out tag `0.6.5`

 # Usage
 Set collecion view's layout to an instance of `CollectionViewShelfLayout`.
 Set the layout's properties you want (eg. cellSize).
 You can set its layout both via code or `Storyboard`.